OctarineSourcerer/latex-template/README.md

 # latex-template

 This is just my template for creating papers with slightly fancy features.
-Those shiny things had been scattered throughout other papers I'd written, so I found it far too easy to procrastinate writing new things, cos I'd spend forever finding the things.
+Those shiny things had been scattered throughout other papers I'd written, making it far too easy to procrastinate writing new things, on the basis that I'd spend forever finding the good stuff first.
 No more!